Good food has a good story.

 “It was 1964, and our grandfather, Max Torres, worked at a local, neighborhood natural foods store.
 He started to become more aware of his body and his health, and very passionate about understanding the intricacies of food.”

-Max Torres also read the bible, and read it carefully, as a living text that contained lessons for his daily life.
+Max Torres also read scripture, and read it carefully, as a living text that contained lessons for his daily life.
 In a lesser-known book of the Hebrew Bible, he discovered a bread recipe.

-Food for Life’s website doesn’t exactly explain this story, but it offers the following:
+Food for Life’s website doesn’t exactly explain how Max first baked the bread, but it offers the following:

 Ezekiel 4:9 products are crafted in the likeness of the Holy Scripture verse Ezekiel 4:9 to ensure unrivaled honest nutrition and pure, delicious flavors.